vmetodiev/moonlight/README.md

 # MoonLight
-A handy hacking tool written in a .NET 1.0-compatible code style for accessing databases over the network via the DB connection strings.
+A handy hacking tool written in a .NET 1.0-compatible code style for accessing MSSQL databases over the network via the DB connection strings.
 Once connected to the database, the user is allowed to execute native SQL queries.

 # Build Instructions
 Find the oldest possible VisualStudio and compile it with the oldest possible .NET version.